Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 Also you can use oat flour but by its weight.
 If one cup of wheat flour weighs 120 grams, you will need same weight of oat flour.

-No. Almond flour or coconut flour do not bake the same, so I do not recommend this substitution for this healthy carrot muffins recipe.
+No. Almond flour or coconut flour do not bake the same, so I do not recommend this substitution.

 Can I use steel cut oats or wheat bran?